MA-g

 For three consecutive years the Swiss Department of Interior honoured his work with the Award of Excellence.
 In 1975 he became member of the AGI (Alliance Graphique Internationale), for which he later acted as treasurer.
 The following year he was appointed Head of the Olympic Commission’s Design Control Office, working on the Montreal Olympic Games, and he opened his studio in New York.

-Back in Switzerland, he founded G+A Zürich and the G+A Milan.
-After many years working for blue-chip clients internationally, Gottschalk was asked to redesign the Swiss passport, which is still symbol of effective and timeless design.
+Back in Switzerland, he founded G+A Zürich and G+A Milan.
+After many years of working with blue-chip clients internationally, Gottschalk was asked to redesign the Swiss passport, which is still iconic for its effective and timeless design.

 The quality of Gottschalk’s work remains a source of inspiration to illustrate how clarity and purpose drive successful design.
 In 2008 he received the fellowship from the Society of Graphic Designers of Canada (GDC) and in 2011 the GDC Lifetime Achievement Award.